Alphabetical List of Student Organizations

 The Fashion Law Society (FLS) was created to introduce students at the law school to the world of fashion.
 We seek to explore areas of the law that affect the fashion industry, including intellectual property, business and finance, international trade and government regulation, and consumer culture.
 FLS provides its membership with alumni resources, career and networking opportunities, and a space to discuss the latest in fashion.

 The Federalist Society for Law and Public Policy Studies is a group of conservatives and libertarians interested in the current state of the legal order.
-It was founded on the principles that the state exists to preserve freedom, that the separation of governmental powers is central to our Constitution, and that it is emphatically the province and duty of the judiciary to say what the law is, not what it should be.
+It is founded on the principles that the state exists to preserve freedom, that the separation of governmental powers is central to our Constitution, and that it is emphatically the province and duty of the judiciary to say what the law is, not what it should be.
 At Columbia Law School, we sponsor debates and events to help promote an awareness of these principles.
 We encourage everyone to join and participate.

 The Golf Club, in promoting golf at Columbia Law School, provides a recreational and social outlet.
 It gives law students the chance to develop and improve a new life skill and to play at some of the many golf courses in New York City and the surrounding area.